vonshednob/metaindexmanager/doc/metaindexmanager.rst

   ``clear-clipboard``
     Clear the named clipboard (identified by the first parameter), or clear the default clipboard.
 See ``copy`` for more details on clipboards.

+  ``paste``
+    Paste the content of the clipboard (identified by the first parameter) into the current panel, if the panel supports it.

+    In case of conflicting items in the current panel nothing will happen and you will see an error.

+  ``paste-overwrite``
+    Paste, just like the ``paste`` command, but in case of conflicting items in the current panel, overwrite them.

+  ``paste-append``
+    Paste, just like the ``paste`` command, but in case of conflicting items in the current panel, create a new filename for the newly pasted file that won’t be in conflict with any existing files.

   ``refresh``
     Refresh the current panel.
 This means reloading the content, not just